 WHAT’S THE SITE ABOUT ?

-England’s North East is an independent regional hub and portal.
-We promote the best of the region, including local businesses, services, heritage, culture and places to eat.
-Constantly developing, we are a rich source of information about the region and a forum for lively discussion.
+England’s North East is an independent regional hub and portal primarily focused on promoting and writing about the region’s history and heritage.
+We also aim to promote the best of the region, including local businesses, services, culture, creativity and places to eat.
+We aim to be a rich source of information about the region but always with a focus on history, heritage and culture.

 SITE HISTORY 1993 TO PRESENT

-Redeveloped as a regional hub during 2015 and re-launched in the spring of 2016, this site traces its roots back to the early nineteen-nineties.
-It began life as the North East history pages, developed by local journalist, publisher and historian, David Simpson who has operated the site under the current domain name since 2009.
+Redeveloped and re-launched in the spring of 2016, this site traces its roots back to the early 1990s.
+It began life as the North East history pages, developed by local historian, journalist, publisher and historian, David Simpson who has operated the site under the current domain name englandsnortheast.co.uk since 2009.

 The site’s success and popularity is a measure of the passion and interest people have in the North East region.